 Needless to say, the smartphone makes it possible to run all mobile software.
 Although there are all-in-one handheld systems created for book scanning, we find that using a smartphone is the easiest and most intuitive solution.
 With software updates released on a continuous schedule, a smartphone is the most flexible and convenient option.

 When I first began listing books online for sale, I used Amazon’s listing system.
 This method is suitable for beginners, but it can take up to five minutes to list each book for sale.
 Depending on the number of books you plan to list, the approach can take days or even weeks.
-Selling books is about volume.
+Successfully selling books requires processing at scale.
 The more time it takes to list books, the less time there is to look for new inventory.
 In our experience, listing products for sale is one of the most important steps in the operation process.
 It is a potential bottleneck, and if not addressed properly can hinder productivity and growth.
 There are plenty of software solutions designed to address this issue.
-Some of the popular platforms today are Inventory Lab, Accelerlist and Scanlister.
-For the purposes of this course, we will talk about Scanlister.
+Some of the popular platforms today are Bookseller Academy 'Bulklister,' Inventory Labs, and Accelerlist.
+For the purposes of this course, we will talk about Bulklister.

-Scanlister was designed specifically for listing books (or anything else) on Amazon.
-With Scanlister you can list books just about as quickly as you can scan barcodes.
+Bulklister was designed specifically for listing books (or anything else) on Amazon.
+With Bulklister you can list books just about as quickly as you can scan barcodes.
 It is designed for batch listing, meaning processing large volumes of inventory at a time.
 For example, if you were to organize your books based on condition, you could simply select the appropriate condition note, scan the stack of books, and the information will be applied to all those listings at once.
 To do this in Amazon Seller Central, you would need to copy and paste each condition note for every book.
-Listing software such as Scanlister are designed to reduce these repetitive tasks.
+Listing software such as Bulklister is designed to reduce these repetitive tasks.

-Scanlister has many other useful features such as the ability to create a custom SKUs (stock keeping unit), tracking COGS (cost of goods sold) and setting live and default pricing.
-There are also label printing and box content features which come in handy.
+Bulklister has many other useful features such as the ability to create custom SKUs (stock keeping unit), tracking COGS (cost of goods sold), and setting live and default pricing.
+There are also label printing and box content features that come in handy.
 The software is available for a one-time purchase or subscription option.